 - Deferment or forbearance lets you temporarily stop making payments or reduce the amount paid to avoid defaulting.
 You can pay interest as it builds up over this time, or you may be able to delay this by adding it to your principal balance after the deferment/forbearance period (a process known as “capitalizing” the interest).
 If you take the latter route, keep in mind that the total amount you repay over the life of a loan could increase.

-Run your numbers today for free with the NEA Student Loan Forgiveness Navigator calculator and take charge of your student loan debt.
+Run your numbers today with the NEA Student Loan Forgiveness Navigator calculator and take charge of your student loan debt.